WorkerFramework/worker-framework/pages/en-us/Getting-Started.md

 ###### 1. Generate the New Worker's Shared Module

-Generate the new Worker's Shared module from the `worker-shared-archetype` by following these instructions:
+Generate the new worker's shared module from the `worker-shared-archetype` by following these instructions:

 1. 'File > New Project...'
 2. From the Categories Pane select Maven